 Lucía is based in Montevideo where she works for WIEGO as the Waste Picker Sector Advisor and is a PhD candidate of the Doctorate in Architecture at Universidad de la República Uruguay.
 She is an assistant professor at both the Institute of Theory and Urbanism, of the Faculty of Architecture as well as the Social and Solidarity Economy and Cooperatives Unit.
 Lucía holds a MA in Architecture, focused on spontaneous recycling dynamics from the Ecole National Superieure d’Architecture (ENSAG) and a MA on Ethical and Sustainable Development from the Philosophy Faculty of Universite Lyon.
 From 2011 – 2013 Lucía was based in Boston where she had a research affiliation with CoLab, at the Department of Urban Studies and Planning at MIT.
 She has worked with WIEGO since 2008, when she coordinated the first World Conference of Waste Pickers, held in March 2008.
 Since then, she has supported large scale networking, with the Latin-American Network of Waste Pickers and the international coordination of the Global Alliance of Waste Pickers.
 She has been involved for so many years with the waste sector that some people fondly call her “basurita”.

 An island girl with a passion for words and an effervescent personality, Taluah lives on beautiful Saint Lucia in the Caribbean.
 Fluent in French, Spanish and English, her native tongue, her qualifications include a Master’s Degree in Project Management (2014) from the University for International Co-operation, Costa Rica and a Bachelor’s Degree in Applied Modern Languages and Business with a concentration in Tourism and the Environment (2009) which she received from the Université de Franche-Comté, Besancon, France.
-She is currently pursuing a MicroMasters in International Law through the Université catholique de Louvain.
 Over the past ten years, Taluah has worked in the field of Marketing and Communications across various sectors, interacting with diverse stakeholders while developing exciting media campaigns, creating targeted communications and advocacy strategies, helping to build brands and implementing projects.
 A mother’s girl at heart, Taluah credits her mother Renee Girard for her organizational qualities and work ethic.
-Taluah joined WIEGO in August 2018 and currently serves as a Communications Officer.
+Taluah joined WIEGO in August 2018 and currently serves as the Creative Development Manager.

 Prior to joining WIEGO in 2016 Jenna worked in Nicaragua, first with a women’s rights organization on cooperative development, and subsequently with a network of grassroots organizations providing project management support.
 After leaving Nicaragua she spent a year carrying out research on Nicaraguan migration and informal work in San Jose, Costa Rica.
 She has a bachelor’s degree in global studies and a master’s degree in City Planning from MIT.
 Jenna coordinates WIEGO's Focal Cities initiatives.
 Her specific interests are participatory planning, critical education, and inclusive models of urban economic development.

-Kendra joined WIEGO in January 2012 and currently supports WIEGO’s Law Programme and Communications Teams.
+Kendra joined WIEGO in January 2012 and currently supports WIEGO’s Communications Team as the Interim Senior Communications Manager.
 She holds a Master of Arts in globalization and development from the Institute for Development Studies (University of Sussex) where she explored collective actions by grassroots environmental groups facing human rights abuses.
 She also holds a Bachelor’s degree in International Business (minor in Spanish).
 Kendra is currently engaged in a variety of work for WIEGO including research, project planning and evaluation support, desk-based research, social media management and strategic communications support.
 Her interests include the gig economy, business and human rights, and grassroots collective action.

 Francie was the Director of the Social Protection Programme of WIEGO from 2000 until early 2016.
 Currently, she works in the role of Advisor.
 She is also a Senior Research Associate in the School of Built Environment and Development Studies at the University of KwaZulu-Natal in Durban, South Africa.
 She trained as a sociologist and community organizer and developed an abiding interest in social policy and social security issues.
 She is interested in understanding the effects of different forms of social assistance on poor households, and especially their effects for women and children in rural and informal areas.
 More recently she has been working on the link between women’s paid and unpaid care work and also on occupational health and safety for informal workers.
 She has worked as a research and policy consultant for a wide range of international organizations and for local, provincial, and national government in South Africa.
 She chaired the Lund Committee on Child and Family Support.
 Convened after the transition to democracy in 1994, this resulted in a new form of cash support for poor children.

-Laura Raquel Morillo Santa Cruz - Organization and Representation Programme Officer, Latin America
+Laura Raquel Morillo Santa Cruz - ORP Coordinator of Cross-sector work and Liaison with ILO

-Laura works as WIEGO’s Organization and Representation Programme Officer.
+Laura works as WIEGO’s ORP Coordinator of Cross-sector work and Liaison with ILO.
 Her commitment to improve people´s working and living conditions motivated her to focus on labour issues.
 Since 2012, she has been supporting global networking among home-based workers organizations, especially organizations from Latin America, and also collaborating with organizations of workers in the informal economy.
 Laura was born in Peru and is based in Germany.
 She holds a Law Degree and a Diploma in Political Science and Governance from Pontificia Universidad Católica del Perú and a MA in Labour Policies and Globalisation from the Global Labour University (GLU), the University of Kassel, and the Berlin School of Economics and Law.